 New York Lost Title Bond Information and Requirements

 If the seller has a title certificate that was transferred to the seller by the previous owner, and the title certificate displays the name of the previous owner, the seller must get a title certificate that displays the name of the seller.
 Use the

 · apply for both a vehicle registration and a title certificate at the same time

 · replace a lost title certificate

-If the seller cannot get a title certificate that displays their name, they canto get more information.
+If the seller cannot get a title certificate that displays their name, they can

 If the NY State transferable registration is lost, the current owner can apply for a duplicate registration document at a DMV office.
 Use the (MV-82) and the instructions for (MV-82.1).
 The current owner

 · can transfer the ownership with the duplicate registration, even if the registration is expired

 · must also complete a bill of sale (see )